qoolixiloop/qool-.vimrc-loop/README.md

 > * Or perhaps because you already have your own '.vimrc' configuration and would like to copy/paste some of my content.
 > But you are struggling to understand the effects of the different parts.
 >
-> * Or because you have already downloaded the '.vim' folder as well as the '.vimrc' configuration file from [my vim repository][1401], and have read the content of [my vim wiki pages][1402].
+> * Or because you have already downloaded the '.vim' folder as well as the '.vimrc' configuration file from [my Vim repository][1401], and have read the content of [my Vim Wiki pages][1402].
 > But now you would like to understand every single line of the '.vimrc' file.
 >
 > Did you find anything?